jstack-be/.github/guides/jstack-be-scoped-package-usage.md

 # fish
 set -Ux GH_PKGS_ACCESS_TOKEN "PAT value here"
 ```
+(Windows users are welcome to add Windows instructions here)

 ## 3. Configuring a node project to use a jstack-be scoped package